 While the Soviet Union surrendered to the Germans during the Second World War, its loyal army did not.
-Ever since the Fascists occupied Russian homeland, Marshal Kliment Voroshilov and the Red Army High Command had been fighting tirelessly to try and expel them.
-His efforts came to fruition in the 1950s, when he consolidated the remnant forces of the Soviet Union behind the A-A line into the West Russian Revolutionary Front, and launched the legendary West Russian War.
-The WRRF dealt a major blow to the Fascists and almost succeeded, but sabotage from traitors within led to their unfortunate defeat, and subsequent collapse.
-While the WRRF leadership was reduced to just territories around Arkhangelsk, the damage had already been done; the invincible image of the Fascists was shattered.
-Defeated but still strong, the Front still holds the dream of driving out the Fascists, but internal factionalism puts a question mark on where will the Front go into the future.
+Ever since the Fascists occupied the Russian motherland, Marshal Kliment Voroshilov and the Red Army High Command had been resisting tirelessly.
+Their efforts came to fruition in the 1950s, when they consolidated many of the Soviet remnant forces behind the A-A line into the West Russian Revolutionary Front, and launched the legendary West Russian War.

-- Cutting Off the Branches: While there are dozens of paths for a united Russia, it is declared that Russia reunited by the WRRF is the canonical outcome.
+- Cutting Off the Branches: While there are dozens of countries that can unite Russia, canonically the WRRF does so under Zhukov's leadership.

-- Determinator: The leadership of the Front did not give up on its fight against the Reich after the Soviet Union was defeated.
-It still has not given up its dream of Russian reunification, even after the failure of the West Russian War and the Front itself was forced to abandon its presence anywhere outside of Arkhangelsk and several adjacent territories.
+- Determinator: The leadership of the Front did not give up its fight against the Reich after the Soviet Union was defeated.
+It still has not given up its dream of Russian reunification, even after the failure of the West Russian War and the subsequent reduction of the Front to Arkhangelsk.

 - Offscreen Moment of Awesome: The West Russian War in the 50s.
 Even though they lost the war, they did irreparable damage to Germany, making their victory a pyrrhic one.

-- Old Soldier: The backbone of the Front is formed by the Red Army veterans who spent their whole life fighting against the Germans, who survived the hell of two catastrophic war and were hardened and steeled by the years of never-ending warfare and attrition.
-As such, the army of the WRRF stands out among other warlords by having a strong advantage in manpower, organization and recovery, compared to the other warlords.
+- Old Soldier: The backbone of the Front is formed by Red Army veterans who spent their whole life fighting against the Germans, who survived the hell of two catastrophic wars and were hardened and steeled by years of never-ending warfare and attrition.
+As such, the army of the WRRF has a strong advantage in manpower, organization and recovery, compared to the other warlords.

-- Vestigial Empire: The WRRF reached its peak during the West Russian War when the Red Army High Command controlled most of West Russian territories.
-As the course of the war turned against the Soviet leadership, however, most of territories seceded from the Front or were taken by Vlasov's Russian Liberation Army or Tsar Vladimir's monarchists forces, reducing the Front only to Arkhangelsk and several local cities.
+- Vestigial Empire: The WRRF reached its peak during the West Russian War when the Red Army High Command controlled most of West Russia.
+As the course of the war turned against the Soviet leadership, however, most members of the Front either left or were taken by Vlasov's Russian Liberation Army or Tsar Vladimir's monarchist forces, reducing the Front only to Arkhangelsk and the surrounding area.

-- We ARE Struggling Together: There are a few cliques within the WRRF, such as Tukhachevsky's clique and Zhukov's clique, who are challenging the authority of Voroshilov due to having different ideas on how to lead the WRRF.
-The two military districts of WRRF, Kotlas and Ukhta, are created so that Tukhachevsky and Zhukov will have a harder time challenging Voroshilov.
+- We ARE Struggling Together: There are a few cliques within the WRRF, such as Tukhachevsky's clique and Zhukov's clique, who are challenging Voroshilov's authority due to having different ideas on how to lead the WRRF.
+The two military districts of the WRRF, Plesetsk and Ukhta, were created so that Tukhachevsky and Zhukov would have a harder time challenging Voroshilov.

-- Historical Badass Upgrade: While not a complete failure, Voroshilov was regarded by many contemporaries as an incompetent marshal and he is usually considered one of the main reasons for losses of the Red Army during the Winter War and the first months of the Great Patriotic War, eventually being dismissed as a Minister of Defense after the war with Finland and as the commander of the Leningrad Front after he failed to stop the German invasion and replaced by Timoshenko and Zhukov respectively.
-In the New Order, he proved himself to be capable enough to hold over the Red Army remnants in West Russia for 20 years and organize the united front for the war against Germany, almost bringing defeat upon the enemies of the Motherland in the process.
+- Historical Badass Upgrade: While not a complete failure, Voroshilov was regarded by many contemporaries as an incompetent marshal and he is usually considered one of the main reasons for losses of the Red Army during the Winter War and the first months of the Great Patriotic War, eventually being dismissed as Minister of Defense after the war with Finland and as the commander of the Leningrad Front after he failed to stop the German invasion and replaced by Timoshenko and Zhukov respectively.
+In The New Order, he proved himself to be capable enough to hold over the Red Army remnants in West Russia for 20 years and organize the united front for the war against Germany, almost kicking Germany out of Russia completely.

-- Kicked Upstairs: Tukhachevsky was granted the rule over Kotlas so he can stay away from Arkhangelsk.
+- Kicked Upstairs: Tukhachevsky was granted dominion over Plesetsk so he couldn't influence the WRRF's main command in Arkhangelsk.

-- The Starscream: Tukhachevsky has very different ideas on how to lead the WRRF, and might want to eventually usurp the Arkhangelsk leadership after Voroshilov dies.
+- The Starscream: Tukhachevsky has very different ideas on how to lead the WRRF, and might attempt to usurp the Front's leadership after Voroshilov dies.